 • in autumn, remove all dry and infected foliage;

-• grow a plant in high beds;
+• grow the plant in high beds;

-• spring spraying with "Kvadris" (for prevention);
+• spring spraying with Quadris (for prevention);

 Rot

 Important!
 The most favorable condition for the development of rot is moist soil.
-Drying out excessively moist soil during heavy rainfall will help save the plant from disease.
+Drying excessively moist soil during heavy rainfall will help save the plant from disease.

 • planting healthy seedlings;